zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 ## Example

-We will demonstrate how to show audit entries for entities that has been updated and inserted.
+We will demonstrate how to split the `AuditEntries` list by their `AuditActionType`.

 ### Execute
 We will execute a `BulkMerge` on a list that contains **1** new customer and **2** existing customers.